Wednesday, January 27, 2010

 Is it good for you?
-A short question with huge ramifications.
+This is a short question with huge ramifications.

 As former victims, we are more likely to base decisions on unconscious questions such as "Will the other person be mad if I say I don't want to do this?" or "I can survive a little more; what difference will it really make?" or "Will my doing this help this other person out?"

-I am learning that this other-focused way of making decisions is insidious and well ingrained.
+I am learning that this other-focused way of making decisions is insidious and well-ingrained.
 It may have helped me in the past.
-Perhaps caring more about the other's reaction or needs, rather than evaluating my own condition and needs gave me at least gave me some illusion of power in situations of powerlessness.
+Caring more about the other's reaction or needs, rather than evaluating my own feelings and needs, gave me at least some illusion of power in situations of powerlessness.

 But now that I am free from abuse and establishing a more healthy lifestyle, I need to know how decisions will affect me.
-I need to know if a food choice, medicine choice, or relationship choice is good for me.
-It turns out that I have a staring role in being responsible for my own health choices.
+I need to know if a food, medicine, or relationship choice is good for me.
+I am not a backup actor; instead, I have a starring role in being responsible for my health choices.
 Will I spend time with someone who drains me?
-Will I do something I do not want to do, because somebody important to me thinks that I should?
+Will I do something I do not want to do because somebody else thinks I should?
 Will I eat a food that has no nutrient value?
 Will I alternate sitting and standing throughout the day to respect my physical limitations?
+Will I spend lots of time with someone who is always angry?
+Will I participate in gossip?
+Will I let more abusive people into my inner circle?

 God, bless our minds with your wisdom, our hearts with receptiveness to the truth, and our wills ready to act in line with Your will.
 Amen.